 Recent reports say that the average sample of produce contains a significant amount of pesticides, which has many consumers reacting negatively.
 Strawberries, spinach, and kale are all shown to have at least 2 types of pesticides on them at once.
 So what's the deal with pesticides?
 What are their effects on the human body, and are they necessary?

 Pesticides in the US

 Using pesticide products on fruits, vegetables, and grains is at an all-time high.
 As climate change continues trending and the population expands, pesticide usage is becoming more of a necessity than a choice.
-In order to keep grocery stores stocked, the shelf life of produce and grains needs to be extended, which is where pesticides come in.
+To keep grocery stores stocked, the shelf life of produce and grains needs to be extended, which is where pesticides come in.

 Over the past 10 years, pesticide amounts in the US have surpassed 1 billion pounds annually; Only 5 billion pounds less than the global amount.
 Needless to say, America has become a hub of agricultural growth and supply, with pesticide and chemical coatings at the forefront of our success.